navicore/zettlekast.nvim/README.md

 > You're welcome to use it, but if you want a full-featured, well-supported
 > Zettelkasten plugin, **telekasten.nvim is probably what you want**.
 This repo
 > exists because I only use ~12 of telekasten's many features and wanted a
-> smaller codebase I can extend (image handling, etc.) without carrying the
+> smaller codebase I can extend without carrying the rest.
-> rest.

 ## Requirements